Why Treating Anxiety and Addiction Together is Important

 The Link Between Anxiety and Addiction

-Anxiety is a condition that affects about forty million people in United States of America.
+Anxiety is a condition that affects about forty million people in the United States of America.
 There are many different kinds of anxiety, including Generalized Anxiety Disorder (GAD) and Social Anxiety.
 No matter what kind of anxiety you have, symptoms can range from mild to debilitating.
 Symptoms of anxiety include:

 - Fear of public places

 - A sense of impending doom

 - Rapid or irregular heartbeat

 - Trouble swallowing

 - Feeling like you are about to faint

 There are more symptoms as one person can be affected differently than another.
 No matter what they are, symptoms can be incredibly intense and uncomfortable.
 Many people who have bad anxiety refuse to leave their home or even their bedroom for weeks at a time.
 Clearly, this is no way to live.